What is cystoscopy?

 - A topical anesthetic gel will be inserted into your urethra using a special catheter.
 This may be mildly uncomfortable until the area is numb.

-- Once the cystoscope is in the bladder, the doctor may instill sterile water or saline to help expand the bladder for better visualization.
+- Once the cystoscope is in the bladder, the physician may instill sterile water or saline to help expand the bladder for better visualization.
 While the bladder is being filled, you may have the urge to urinate or feel mild discomfort.

-- The doctor will examine the entire bladder for any abnormalities.
+- The physician will examine the entire bladder for any abnormalities.
 A small device may be passed through the cystoscope to collect a tissue sample for a biopsy.
 A urine sample from the bladder may be obtained.

 - The cystoscope will be carefully removed from the urinary tract after the procedure has been completed.

 After the procedure, you may be taken to the recovery room for observation if sedation or anesthesia was used.
-Your recovery process will vary depending on the type of sedation that is given.
+Your recovery process will vary depending upon the type of sedation that is given.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.
 Cystoscopy is usually done on an outpatient basis.

 You will be encouraged to drink extra fluids, which dilutes the urine and reduces urinary discomfort such as burning.
 Some burning with urination is normal after the procedure but should lessen over time.
 A warm sitz or tub bath may be recommended to help alleviate urinary discomfort.